 ” George started pacing, then threw his hands in the air.
 “Just – well, just a minute now!
 I mean the mind-reading business was odd enough, but all this is just –” he looked at his wife as if she had just grown an extra head.
 “Are you a Martian?” he croaked, throwing a glance over his shoulder, as if someone might hear.
 “That business in Grover’s Hill a few years back, on the radio, and then everyone rushing around with towels on their heads – we thought it was all a rouse, a spectacle for the radio, but maybe that was all just a cover up –” He seemed frantic now.
 “Jeepers Creepers, Betty!
 Please tell me you’re not an extra-terrestrial!”

-What George is referring to (and freaking out about), is a theatrical Radio Show that happened five years earlier, in his home city of New York, based on The War of the Worlds.
+What George is referring to (and freaking out about), is a theatrical Radio Show that happened five years earlier, near his home city of New York (just over the border in New Jersey), based on The War of the Worlds.
 The original novel was written by H.G.
 Wells, and recreated on a live radio broadcast by Orson Wells in 1938.
 The format of the broadcast included a series of ‘real-time’ news bulletins interrupting the normal programming, which described an ‘alien invasion’ that was supposedly taking place in New Jersey.

 Hired actors (part of Well’s theatre troupe) read out the parts in a studio with acting worthy of an Oscar.
 He directed and read character parts himself, with all the gusto and conviction he could, confusing those tuning in mid-way, into thinking that they were not listening to a theatre show, but rather, the actual news itself!